kauderk/marko-vite-umd/README.md

 Terminal: `npm run build`

 > Note: To prove it is an UMD.
-Go to any browser page, create a html element `<div id="markoApp"></div>`, open the console and paste the `dist/extension.js` content.
-The Marko app should be rendered in the browser.
+Open any website then the console and paste the `dist/extension.js` content.
+The Marko app should be rendered in the page.
+You may create a html element `<div id="markoApp"></div>` to specify the mount point.

 ## TODO
 - remove server logic from build (umd) output